programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/display-field-values/_index.en.md

 ---

 # Display field values plugin
-The [Display field values](/en/technical/plugins/reference/webfrontend/display-field-values) is a webfrontend plugin.
+The [Display field values](/en/webfrontend/administration/datamodel/mask/mask-splitter) plugin is a webfrontend plugin.

 ## Installation
 To enable the plugin: